 What is the best approach that organizations should follow while implementing new technologies into existing systems?

 I most often employ a risk-reward analysis approach while selecting a particular vendor or technology.
 People often associate a brand name and its presence in the industry as a benchmark for quality and security while choosing a provider in the networking and security space, which may not always be right in the current.
 Consider the example of Cisco; they have been a premier brand in networking and security space for decades.
 Network professionals have a sense of belief that since it is Cisco, the quality and security will be uncompromised when it comes to connecting and defending the data center.
 In the case of newcomers in the market, these same professionals often do not feel the same as these new players do not enjoy the same brand recognition, respect, or time at market in most cases.
-What organizations need to keep in mind are the potential differences in technologies like Cisco versus others who have built their products from the ground up with cloud in mind bring to the table.
+What organizations need to keep in mind are the potential differences in Cisco technologies versus others who have built their products from the ground up with cloud in mind bring to the table.
 A company that has deployed products for decades also has a heap of technical debt to contend with.
 Newer players in the space are likely to carry less technical debt into their solutions, and the solutions are designed and built with modern multi-tenant infrastructures in mind.
 Therefore, it is good to use a risk-reward analysis while approaching a new technology so that you can dig past any surface notions that technical teams may have and compare solutions to the current business challenges.
 Also, investing in full scale POC instead of lab POC will usually surface the technically superior solutions.

 What are some of the key metrics that organizations should consider while deciding whether to migrate to the cloud entirely or partially?